tkerby/flipperzero-firmware-wPlugins/README.md

 # MiZip Balance Editor for Flipper Zero

 For educational purpose only.
+Modify a tag balance to use it on your company coffee machine may lead you to legal issues, you should always use this on your own tag and reader.

 This app main goal is to make it easy to modify a MiZip tag balance.